attltb/UFBL/README.md

 Unfortunately, all of known algorithms for CCL require at least 1-byte per pixel data as input.
 There is no CCL algorithm available which can be directly applied to 1-bit per pixel format, which is most natural for binary image or data.

 Using 1-bit per pixel format on binary data not only saves memory, but also allows processing for multiple pixels at once.
 It can be the best choice depending on the purpose.
 Ultra Fast Bit Labeller(UFBL) provides CCL algorithms specialized for the format.
-Scientific research <a href="#BRTS">[1]</a> shows that UFBL algorithms on 1-bit per pixel format are much faster than all other CCL algorithms known at 2021 on their own preferred format.
+Scientific study <a href="#BRTS">[1]</a> shows that UFBL algorithms on 1-bit per pixel format are much faster than all other CCL algorithms known at 2021 on their own preferred format.